aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/default-properties/_index.md

 ### 1. Java Development Kit (JDK)
 - Install JDK 11 or later.
-- You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+- You can download it from [Oracle JDK download page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

 ### 2. Aspose.Tasks for Java Library
 - Download the latest Aspose.Tasks JAR and add it to your project’s classpath.
-- Get it from the [website](https://releases.aspose.com/tasks/java/).
+- Get it from the [Aspose.Tasks Java download page](https://releases.aspose.com/tasks/java/).

 ## Import Packages
 The import statements bring the essential Aspose.Tasks classes into your Java source file.